 When we were assigned the next paper, I worked with a craftsman’s mentality.
 My paper would represent what I’d learned and show what I could do — not only to him, but to myself, as well.
 When I got the paper back, I was surprised, yet again.
 There was constructive criticism followed by words that I can still envision today.

 “I enjoy reading your work.” — by the first teacher that led me to take pride in my schoolwork.

 I held my head high, and my chest grew a size that day… That was followed by yet another new notion…….
 I didn’t want to let him down.
 He had high expectations of me.
 I resolved to never disappoint him… To this day, there is nothing that drives me more than the desire to honor, with my best effort, those who place faith in me.

-I regret that Mr. Hazlett (sp) almost certainly didn’t realize the magnitude these experiences had — and continue to have — on my life.
+I wonder if Mr. Hazlett (sp) realized the magnitude these experiences had — and continue to have — on my life.

 Expecting More of Ourselves

 It’s great when people expect great things of us.
 It’s better, and even more powerful, when we expect great things of ourselves… By “expect”, I don’t simply mean “hope”.
 Expectation is about more than that.
 Expectation is also about vision.
 To truly expect something of ourselves, we need to put real thought into, make real plans for, and take actual steps toward our goals.
 To have high expectations of ourselves is not to kid ourselves.